cschpc/isc-student-cluster-competition-2025/Training/09-H100-training/vast_cluster.md

 - GNU C/Fortran compilers
 - The Nvidia CUDA toolkit and H100 GPU drivers
-- Apptainer
+- OpenMPI

 ## Your task

-Choose 1-2 system administrators that will gain root access.
+Choose 1-2 system administrators that will be given root access.
 Any system-wide installations should happen through them.

 Install and run the following applications:

-- HPL
-- HPCG
 - Code Saturne

-And if time permits, try to install and run the other applications:

 - SeisSol
 - OpenMX
 - LLaMA